-- 1.1 c u (seasoning) especia (f) the spices used in Indian cookery las especias utilizadas en la cocina india spice trade/islands comercio (m)/islas (fpl) de las especias 1.2 u (zest, interest) sabor (m) to add spice to a story hacer* un relato más sabroso (with sexual connotations) hacer* un relato más picante variety 1 1Example sentences
+- 1.1 c and u (seasoning) especia (feminine) the spices used in Indian cookery las especias utilizadas en la cocina india spice trade/islands comercio (masculine)/islas (feminine plural) de las especias 1.2 uncountable/no numerable (zest, interest) sabor (masculine) to add spice to a story hacer* un relato más sabroso (with sexual connotations) hacer* un relato más picante variety 1 1Example sentences

 - The police officer is an interesting character and adds spice to the investigations.

 - Believe me, the usage of missiles and countermeasures adds a lot of spice to the game.

 - There are some variants that we have found add more spice / interest.